-- Income and Expenses directly related to a grant is not included in the MTW area. - All administrative overhead not covered by these grants are charged to a CSE fund that tracks all MTW costs. - The Elderly/Disabled Coordinator is charged out as a portion of the management fee to the elderly/disabled projects. - The costs for the CSE staff assisting the agency's Property Management portfolio and MTW Voucher holders, along with the administrative costs associated with it, are charged to a CSE fund supported by the agency's MTW flexibility. - Costs for both our Education Initiative and Asset Building Programs that are not covered by grant funds would be paid out of MTW funds.
+- Income and Expenses directly related to a grant is not included in the MTW area. - All administrative overhead not covered by these grants are charged to a CSE fund that tracks all MTW costs. - The costs for the CSE staff assisting the agency's Property Management portfolio and MTW Voucher holders, along with the administrative costs associated with it, are charged to a CSE fund supported by the agency's MTW flexibility. - Costs for both our Education Initiative and Asset Building Programs that are not covered by grant funds would be paid out of MTW funds.